angular/angular/aio/content/guide/comparing-observables.md

 ### Creation and subscription

-* Observables are not executed until a consumer subcribes.
+* Observables are not executed until a consumer subscribes.
 The `subscribe()` executes the defined behavior once, and it can be called again.
 Each subscription has its own computation.
 Resubscription causes recomputation of values.

 <code-example hideCopy>
 // declare a publishing operation